ETS Offers Teachers Grants for TOEFL® Research ProjectsBy Rashmi Chugani

 What’s the value of the award?

-Each successful grant recipient will receive between US$5000-US$10,000.
+Each successful grant recipient will receive between US $5000-$10,000.
 The exact amount is determined by the scope of the research project.

 What will grant recipients do?

-- Administer a research form of the TOEFL iBT test, the TOEFL ITP test, the TOEFL Junior Standard test or the TOEFL Primary Listening and Reading tests at least once before and after an instructional period.
+- Administering a research form of the TOEFL iBT® test, the TOEFL ITP® test, the TOEFL Junior® Standard test or the TOEFL Primary® Listening and Reading tests at least once before and after an instructional period.

-- Conduct student background surveys (provided by ETS).
+- Conducting student background surveys (provided by ETS).

-- Collect student performance samples, where possible, (e.g., audio or video recordings of speech and/or writing assignments).
+- Collecting student performance samples, where possible (e.g., audio or video recordings of speech and/or writing assignments).

-- Organize and analyze the test and survey results (technical assistance from ETS is available if needed).
+- Organizing and analyze the test and survey results (technical assistance from ETS is available if needed).

-- Write a final report that provides detailed descriptions of the instructional program, the test and survey administrations, any performance samples collected and analysis results.
+- Writing a final report that provides detailed descriptions of the instructional program, the test and survey administrations, any performance samples collected, and analysis results.

 It’s worth noting that if the instructional period extends beyond one academic semester or quarter, grant recipients are encouraged to administer the tests more than twice and collect performance samples throughout the entire period.